Training

 Disaster Prevention Education

 Disaster Prevention EducationPBV gives talks and seminars on the topics of the Great East Japan Earthquake, disaster volunteerism and other issues related to disaster risk reduction, as well as exhibiting booths at a variety of events.
-In the 2013/2014 fiscal year, PBV delivered over 50 talks and seminars at schools, universities, conferences and events across the country.
+As of April 2024, PBV delivered over 980 lecture and seminars at schools, universities, local government and Companies’s conferences and events across the country.

 Networks